Al Cowlings: Acting career

 Cowlings's first film role was in the 1985 film Bubba Until It Hurts, starring Bubba Smith.
 He had a recurring minor role as Coach Nabors in the HBO football sitcom 1st & Ten, which also starred Simpson.
 Cowlings also served as a technical football advisor on the football scenes in the 1991 Tony Scott film The Last Boy Scout.

 Friendship with O. J. Simpson

-Cowlings was a close friend of O. J. Simpson, whom he has known since childhood.
+Cowlings was a close friend of O. J. Simpson, whom he had known since childhood.
 They were teammates at Galileo High School, San Francisco City College, USC, on the Buffalo Bills, and on the San Francisco 49ers.
-Cowlings dated Simpson's first wife, Marguerite Whitley, while they were attending Galileo High School, and when they were having issues as a couple, Simpson stepped in as a mediator, but the discussion turned into a relationship and they married in 1967; Cowlings was reportedly angry at the time, but their friendship prevailed.
+Cowlings dated Simpson's first wife, Marguerite Whitley, while they were attending Galileo High School, and when they were having issues as a couple, Simpson stepped in as a mediator, but the discussion turned into a relationship and they married in 1967; Cowlings was reportedly angry at the time, but he and Simpson would eventually reconcile and resume their friendship.
 They remained close friends and confidants through the years, with Cowlings being the godfather of Simpson's son Jason and a groomsman at Simpson's and Nicole Brown's wedding in 1985.
 Cowlings was also the ring bearer at mutual friends Robert and Kris Kardashian's wedding in 1978.